top of page

 1 min read

-Therapy is an Emotional Journey: Understanding Yourself Beneath the Surface
+Therapy is an Emotional Journey: Supporting your Teen

 Many people begin therapy hoping for relief from anxiety, overwhelm, or emotional exhaustion.
-What they often discover instead is something deeper: therapy is not just about fixing problems, but about understanding the emotional journey that shaped who you are today.
-Our emotions don’t appear out of nowhere.
-They are learned responses, formed through relationships, early experiences, and the ways we learned to stay safe, connected, or successful.
-Therapy offers a space to slo
+What they often Many teens start therapy hoping to feel relief from anxiety, overwhelm, or emotional exhaustion.
+What they often discover is something deeper.
+Therapy is not just about solving problems.
+It is about understanding the emotional journey that shapes who your teen is and how they relate to the world.
+Our emotions don’t come out of nowhere.
+They develop through relations

 Sachelle Singleton, M.A., MFT-I